jcaffet/guardduty-centralizer/README.md

 ## Introduction

-[Amazon GuardDuty](https://aws.amazon.com/guardduty) is a great service which provides threat detection looking for suspicious activity on network flows (VPC and DNS) and CloudTrail messages.
-Once activated, the service gathers all findings of on account in the same region.
+[Amazon GuardDuty](https://aws.amazon.com/guardduty) is a great service which looks for threats and suspicious activity on network flows (VPC and DNS) and CloudTrail messages.
+Once activated, the service gathers all findings of one account in the same region.
 For large organizations, it is possible to define a central "GuardDuty Administrator" account to centralize findings.
-Unfortunately, findings are still retrieved on a per-region basis...
+Unfortunately, findings are still simply retrieved on a per-region basis...
 That is where GuardDuty Centralizer comes from ...

 ## Description

-GuardDuty Centralizer works as an extension of [Visualizing Amazon GuardDuty findings](https://aws.amazon.com/fr/blogs/security/visualizing-amazon-guardduty-findings/) and forward all GuardDuty findings of all the used AWS regions into a the central visualization system.
+GuardDuty Centralizer works as an extension of [Visualizing Amazon GuardDuty findings](https://aws.amazon.com/fr/blogs/security/visualizing-amazon-guardduty-findings/) and forwards all GuardDuty findings of the used AWS regions into a the central visualization system (ElasticSearch + Kibana)

 ## Design